-- C. Buildings or facilities of the Town of Old Saybrook, which may include an accessory apartment of not less than seven hundred fifty (750 s.f.) nor more than nine hundred square feet (900 s.f.) of gross floor area.
+- C. Buildings or facilities of the Town of Old Saybrook, which may include an accessory apartment with a gross area of no more than nine hundred square feet (900 s.f.) of gross floor area.
 At least one occupant will be a person who is employed by or performs services on behalf of the Town of Old Saybrook. - 55.6.11 Bed and Breakfast Transient Lodging Use.
 Where the size, location and design of the PRD make it desirable, the Commission may also permit a bed and breakfast-transient lodging use as part of a PRD, provided: - A. The bed and breakfast transient lodging facility is located within five hundred feet (500') of the Central Business District, and; - B. The bed and breakfast transient lodging facility meets the Special Standards of Section 53, except where the owner or operator of the bed and breakfast transient lodging will reside within the bed and breakfast transient lodging facility, and the bed and breakfast premises will be the principal place of residence of the owner or the operator.